VahidAz/Floorplan_dataset/README.md

 ##### Data Format:
 ##### graphs:
 A list of dictionaries which inclides:
-- lable: unique label for each room
+- label: an unique label for each room

-- position [X,Y]: the coordinate of each room
+- position [X,Y]: the center coordinate of each room

 - square footage: caclculated square footage of each room